goutamsh/kubernetes-learning/README.md

 Kubectl is kubernetes client.
 Independent of undelying infrastracture used.
 Underlying intra could be minikube, GKE, AWS of physical machine

-Atomic unit of scheduling in kubernetes is pod

-Pod can contain one or more containers

-pods get scheduled on nodes

-One pod gets desployed on one node only

 Deploy First pod: